Citytracking/dotspotting/README.md

 + Dotspotting has proven to be fussy and problematic installing using the default OS X Apache + PHP binaries.
 We're not sure why but are continuing to poke at the problem.
 It works fine using tools like [MAMP](http://www.mamp.info/), though.

-+ Dotspotting still needs to be installed at the root of a domain.
-It doesn't Just Work (tm) when run out of a user's `public_html` folder, for example.
-Yet.
++ Dotspotting should Just Work (tm) when run out of a user's `public_html` folder but if you tell me there are bugs I won't be surprised.

 + Dotspotting has not been tested on Windows.